njmyers/javascript-monorepo/docs/orientation/README.md

 <!-- STORY -->

-To use all you have to do is pass in a flag.
+To use all you have to do is pass in the orientation flag on the configuration object.

 `{ orientation: true }`